wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/roles/wazuh-manager.rst

    $ ansible-playbook wazuh-manager.yml -e@vars-production.yml

-The example above will install Wazuh Manager and Filebeat, Filebeat will be configured to forward data to ``10.1.1.11:9200`` as the Indexer node, also it will set various ``agentless`` hosts configurations including their credentials, the Wazuh API, and the ``authd`` will be configured as well.
+The example above will install Wazuh Manager and Filebeat, Filebeat will be configured to forward data to ``<indexer IP>:9200`` as the Indexer node, also it will set various ``agentless`` hosts configurations including their credentials, the Wazuh API, and the ``authd`` will be configured as well.

 Please review the :ref:`variables references <wazuh_ansible_reference_manager>` section to see all variables available for this role.